yomidep/yomidep/README.md

-- 👋 Hi, I’m @yomidep
+- 👋 Hi, I’m @arkade
 - 👀 I’m interested in computers
-- 🌱 I’m currently learning python programming
+- 🌱 I’m a Web3 Developer
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on Web3 Projects
 - 📫 How to reach me via my email noabiliaminfirst@gmail.com

 <!---